11 Incredible Weekend Trips from Portland to Plan ASAP

 In the summer, it’s all wildflower meadows, crystal clear lakes, and views of Mount Hood around every bend in the hiking trail.
 Here are some of our favorite things to do up at Mount Hood, most of which are hikes.

 P.S.
-For more hikes, head over to read our more in-depth guide to hiking at Mount Hood
+For more hikes, head over to read our more in-depth guide to hiking at Mount Hood.

 McNeil Point: Both the best hike at Mount Hood (in our opinion, anyway) and also the hardest outside of the Timberline Trail.
 This hike starts with one of the best views in the state from Bald Mountain, and continues up to a ridge where you’re so close to the face of Mount Hood that you can almost reach out and touch it.
 It’s hard, so don’t underestimate the climbing.
 But we think the payoff is well worth it.
+We have an entire guide dedicated to the McNeil Point Trail – including logistics like which route to take, and a complete trail guide – which you should read for more detail.

 Tamanawas Falls: A much more relaxing hike than the first one, Tamanawas Falls quickly became one of our favorites after we hiked it for the first time last summer.
 It’s relatively easy, and the payoff at the end is one of the best waterfalls in Oregon, we think.
 Two things to know are that it’s on the eastern side of Hood, so it’s a 30 minute drive from Government Camp, and the parking situation can be a nightmare, so get there early.
+We have an entire guide dedicated to giving you all the information you need to hike the Tamanawas Falls trail, which you should read for far more information than we’ve fit into this summary.

 Ramona Falls: Another great waterfall hike!
 This is a relatively straightforward hike through the woods at the base of Mount Hood, except for the unmaintained river crossing, which can be a pain in the summer (and we wouldn’t take our dog, for what it’s worth).
 If you make it across the river, the reward is a 100 foot tall waterfall that feels as wide as it is tall as it cascades down the rock face above you.
 It’s a different style of waterfall than most in the Gorge or around Hood, which is fun.

 Umbrella and Sahale Falls Loop: Another hike that we discovered last summer that is less crowded and equally beautiful.
-This hike starts from the parking lot at Mount Hood Meadows, and goes on a little journey past two waterfalls (though you can barely see the second, Sahalie, from the trail – drive here after the hike for a better views) and across the ski slopes that are blooming with wildflowers in the summer.
+This hike starts from the parking lot at Mount Hood Meadows, and goes on a little journey past two waterfalls (though you can barely see the second, Sahale, from the trail – drive here after the hike for a better views) and across the ski slopes that are blooming with wildflowers in the summer.

 Bend